ZeroGodForce/react-native-style-guide/react/README.md

-# Airbnb React/JSX Style Guide
+# MANUAL React Native Style Guide

 *A mostly reasonable approach to React and JSX*